 - What type of care do you need?
 For example, sometimes what I need most is physical care (a nap, exercise, or a healthy meal) and other times I need more emotional support (I have a tendency to feel anxious and overwhelmed when I have too much on my plate).

 - What activities give you the support you need?
 For example, if you’re anxious, do you crave time alone or time spent with friends?
-The answer isn’t always obvious, so one tip is to be observant when you’re feeling your best—take note of what makes you happy—so you can replicate the feeling when you need it most!
+The answer isn’t always obvious, so one tip is to be observant when you’re feeling your best—take note of what makes you happy—so you can replicate the feeling when you need it most.

 You might not have all the answers right away, but being mindful of these questions will guide you as you experiment with your own self-care routine.
 Keep these questions in mind as you consider the other tips and ideas in this post.

-CREATE A “RESTART” ROUTINE
+1. CREATE A ‘RESTART’ ROUTINE

-It’s the mental equivalent of starting a new year or turning to a fresh page in your journal; once I’ve completed this routine, I feel like I can let go of the day and begin again in a better state of mind.
+It’s the mental equivalent of starting a new year or turning to a fresh page in your journal.
+Once I’ve completed this routine, I feel like I can let go of the past and start fresh in a better state of mind.

 My personal routine involves: drinking a glass of water, doing a short yoga video, and then taking a hot shower.
 While in the shower I take a few deep breaths, indulge in some nice shower oil, and then I get out and put on a fresh outfit.

-INVOLVE YOUR SENSES
+3. INVOLVE YOUR SENSES

-WRITE A LOVE NOTE
+4.WRITE A LOVE NOTE